-A recent study raised the possibility that drinking very hot liquids could increase the risk of esophageal cancer.
+A 2018 study raised the possibility that drinking very hot liquids could increase the risk of esophageal cancer.
 Is this cause for concern?

 We spoke with Daniela Molena, Director of Memorial Sloan Kettering’s Esophageal Surgery Program, to learn what is actually known about the topic from research and whether we should be worried about drinking hot beverages.

 What gave rise to the idea that hot drinks could increase esophageal cancer risk?